infamousjoeg/joeco.de/_posts/2018-09-10-automating-cloudflare-dns-record-updates-with-aws-lambda-python.md

 * The function should use the [AWS SDK](https://aws.amazon.com/sdk-for-python/) to describe the EC2 instance provided and retrieve the public IPv4 address assigned.
 * The function should use [Cloudflare's RESTful API](https://api.cloudflare.com/) to update the specified A record in the DNS & Zone given using the E-Mail and API Key provided for authentication to do so.
 Updating it to the previously retrieved public IPv4 address.

-# How I Did It
+# ⁉️ How I Did It

-## Decomposition
+## 🧟‍ Decomposition

 Coming into this phase, I already knew I was doing something that took _way_ too long and  _way_ too many times repeatedly.
 Immediately, that triggered my "Automation Senses" -- like Spidey Senses... but less cool... and not surprisingly dorkier.

-Easily repeatable processes are the **GOLDEN RULE** when it comes to easy automation.
+Easily repeatable processes are the 🏅 **GOLDEN RULE 🏅** when it comes to easy automation.
 All that was left was decomposing that easily repeatable process:

-**My Easily Repeatable Process**
+**🔁 My Easily Repeatable Process**

 * When I start an AWS EC2 Instance, I do the following:
   * Copy the EC2 Instance's public IPv4 address to my clipboard.